 The estimated total assessed value of the Milwaukie Area, including all real, personal, personal manufactured and utility properties, is \$138,482,705.
-The utility values were calculated by applying the tax code area's utility to real property value ratio to the urban renewal area's real property value.
+The utility values were calculated by applying the tax code area's utility to real property value to the urban renewal area's real property value.
 This number will be adjusted when the assessor certifies the frozen base.
-It is 7.3% of Milwaukie's total assessed value.
 The total assessed value of the City of Milwaukie is \$1,897,526,766.
+The frozen base value of the Area is 7.3% of Milwaukie's total assessed value.